 Weekly writing tips for becoming a better freelance writer from people who have been freelance writing for over six years.
 They also share the best freelance jobs they’ve seen during the week.

-As suggested by the title, this heartwarming newsletter drops pleasant stories and joyful things into your inbox once a week as well as honest discussions about mental health.
+As suggested by the title, this heartwarming newsletter drops pleasant stories and joyful things into your inbox once a week and honest discussions about mental health.

-Going since 2013 with over 50,000 subscribers, this newsletter provides great writing from the far-flung corners of the internet and what Ann is currently reading, watching, and thinking about.
+Since 2013 with over 50,000 subscribers, this newsletter has provided great writing from the far-flung corners of the internet and what Ann is currently reading, watching, and thinking about.

 Keep up with the latest independent literature and always have a new and exciting release to pick up and discuss.
 Run by people passionate about books and literature, this newsletter is a joy to receive in your inbox.

 The Single Supplement is a newsletter exploring the highs and lows of the single experience.
-It’s like having a good friend come to your inbox once a week to chat about the week’s happenings, recommend you some great further reading, and generally have a chat about topics that are relevant to women.
-It’s marketed at single women but everyone will get enjoyment out of it.
+It’s like having a good friend come to your inbox once a week to chat about the week’s happenings, recommend some great further reading, and generally chat about topics relevant to women.
+It’s marketed at single women, but everyone will enjoy it.

 Tigers Are Better Looking is a weekly lifestyle and culture newsletter created by award-winning writers Sian Meades-Williams and Laura Brown.
-A collection of curiosity, unearthing all of the things that make life beautiful, delicious, and interesting.
+A collection of curiosity unearthing everything that makes life beautiful, delicious, and interesting.

-If you enjoyed this list of the best newsletters for freelancers, digital nomads, and remote workers then please consider sharing below.
+If you enjoyed this list of the best newsletters for freelancers, digital nomads, and remote workers, please consider sharing below.